 The Other Story: Refugee & Asylum Seeker

-Cinespace and Road to Refuge, with support from EastWeb are running two FREE screenwriting workshops in Melbourne and Shepparton for refugees, asylum seekers, and former refugees and asylum seekers, who wish to tell authentic, original and inspired stories for the screen.
+Cinespace and Road to Refuge, with support from EastWeb are running two FREE screenwriting workshops in Melbourne and Shepparton for peoples from the refugee, asylum seeker, new and emerging community sectors who wish to tell authentic and original stories for the screen.

-The course is delivered by John Kachoyan an award-winning Armenian Australian director, writer and script developer who works internationally in theatre, TV, and film.
+The workshop is coordinated by wrier and cultural producer Steve RE Pereira for Cinespace and delivered by John Kachoyan an award-winning Armenian Australian director, writer and script developer who works internationally in theatre, TV, and film.
 John was formerly Literary Manager at Australian Plays, Co-Creative Director and CEO of multi-Green Room Award winning MKA: Theatre of New Writing and Director In Residence for Bell Shakespeare.

 Shepparton (short course)